Tent Type Backpacking, Dome

 PROS

-• Spacious floor fits four pads
+• Spacious floor fits three pads

 • Easy setup with unified poles